 In his diary, Cox stipulates, "Put all ingredients in a cocktail shaker and shake well.
 Do not strain as the glass may be served with some ice."
-And as Albert S. Crockett notes of this drink in his 1935 The Old Waldorf-Astoria Bar Book, "Personal preference dictates serving the cocktail with finely shaved ice in the glass."
+And as Albert S. Crockett notes of the Daiquiri in his 1935 The Old Waldorf-Astoria Bar Book, "Personal preference dictates serving the cocktail with finely shaved ice in the glass."

 Obviously, serving a drink over ice will add dilution (so rendering the addition of a splash of water to the recipe superfluous).
-Having tried 'straight-up' and 'on-the-rocks' Daiquiris made to the same formula next to each other, I have to admit more nuances are found in the 'up' version compared to 'on-the-rocks'.
-Perhaps, like me, vary your Daiquiri serve according to mood.
+Having tried straight-up Daiquiris and on-the-rocks Daiquiris made to the same formula next to each other, I have to admit more nuances are found in the 'up' version compared to on-the-rocks.
+Perhaps, like me, vary how you take your Daiquiri according to mood and weather.

-The 'frozen' blended Daiquiri is said to have first been produced by Emilio Gonzalez at the Plaza Hotel in Cuba.
+There's a potentially brain-numbing third way: blended and served 'frozen'.
+The blended Frozen Daiquiri is said to have first been produced by Emilio Gonzalez at the Plaza Hotel in Cuba.
 However, it was made famous by Constantino (Constante) Ribalagua Vert who presided over the bar at Havana's La Florida (later renamed Floridita to distinguish it from the restaurant of the same name) for some forty years until his death in early December 1952.